CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

         ![](../media/Lab-02/s11.png)

-## Task 02: Set Up a Mirrored Database
+### Task 02: Set Up a Mirrored Database

+In this task, you will configure a mirrored database in Microsoft Fabric, ensuring data replication from the source Azure Cosmos DB to a secondary instance for high availability and disaster recovery.

 1. Go to the **Fabric portal** home page of powerbi.